rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 In the future, we will most likely see a shift towards more [**query-driven applications**](https://ruben.verborgh.org/blog/2017/12/20/paradigm-shifts-for-the-decentralized-web/#interfaces-become-queries), where query engines gain more responsibility for handling complex tasks.
-This will allow applications to just define their queries and sources, and **query engines will take care of all the complexities** for resolving the query, such as query optimization, source selection, resulting joining, authentication against sources, traversal of links, and more.
+This will allow applications to define their queries and sources, and **query engines will take care of all the complexities** for resolving the query, such as query optimization, source selection, resulting joining, authentication against sources, traversal of links, reasoning, and more.
 Current query engines can already perform some of these tasks, but **more research and development effort is needed** for things such as source selection and link traversal, which are part of my [personal research and development goals](/research_goals/#querying-linked-data) for the upcoming years.